GoldenEpsilon/MoreLuaPower/README.txt

  *      Ask people to download the workshop version instead.
  *
  *  That said, if there's something you want to modify from the code to make your own harmony mod, feel free!
- *  I am also open to help; If you have something you want to add in here, just let me know!
+ *  I am also open to help; If you have something you want to add in here, just let me know/add it in yourself!
 You will be credited.
 */

 Hello!
 Thank you for looking at the readme.